LuongPhuHoa/socfish/README.md

 # Social Fisher disclaimer

-    INFO: Usage of the Social Fisher for attacking targets without prior mutual consent is illegal.
+    Usage of the Social Fisher for attacking targets without prior mutual consent is illegal.
     It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
     Developers assume no liability and are not responsible for any misuse or damage caused by this program.